meza/trance-stack/README.md

 2. Delete the `src/components/Cookieyes` directory.
 3. Delete the relevant types off the `appConfig` type in the `src/types/global.d.ts` file.
 4. Delete the `<Cookieyes ... />` component and its import from the `src/root.tsx` file.
+5. Run `vitest --run --update` to update the snapshots.

 ### Google Analytics 4 integration